 Media and Entertainment

-Stephen has a postgraduate certificate in Sports Law from King’s College London and has co-written the chapter on Image Rights in three editions of Sport: Law and Practice, edited by Lewis and Taylor.
+Stephen has a postgraduate certificate in Sports Law from King’s College London and has co-written the chapter on Image Rights in four editions of Sport: Law and Practice, edited by Lewis and Taylor.
 He has acted for a boxing world champion and a famous former ‘page 3’ model.

 Stephen has experience of dealing with cases involving the negligence of solicitors, surveyors and accountants; see the references to the Court of Appeal cases of Littlewood v Radford 1 P & CR 18 and Dudarec v Andrews 1 WLR 3002 .